remy/remysharp.com/public/blog/tricks-with-xargs.md

 find . -name package.json -depth 2 -exec sh -c 'json -f "{}" devDependencies'  \;
 ```

 I hope that's helpful, and next time you might use `xargs` to do a bit of your CLI magic!
+Also, if that was all new to you, perhaps you might want my new book: [Working the Command Line](/cli-book)!